chintalatejas/Facebook-Automation/README.md

 # Machine-Learning-Foundations

-Coursera Course from University of Washington
+Coursera Course from University of Washington involving the use of Sframe.